 If you are in any debt, you should always prioritise higher-priority debt repayments ahead of lower-priority costs.

 If your mental health condition has deteriorated and you struggle to cope with your debt, you can apply for a breathing space.

 Breathing space is a free government-backed scheme that allows people time to get debt advice and relieve the stress caused by debt.
-You can learn more about Breathing Space and how to apply for it here.
+You can learn more about breathing spaces and how to apply for them here.